-We've also rounded up the best of the world's post-punk, psych-rock, alt-rock, riff-rock, good old-fashioned rock’n’roll and pretty much everything in between.
+We've also rounded up the best of the world's symphonic post-punk, sleaze-rock, alt-hip-hop, noise-rock, good old-fashioned rock’n’roll and pretty much everything in between.

 But for now, we take a look back at last week's winners.
-Congrats to the three below, particularly to ex-Royal Blood man Swan, who scooped top spot by a landslide.
+Heartfelt congratulations to the three below, particularly to Salvation Jayne, who absolutely stormed into first place with 71% of the final vote.

 Who will win this week's round?
 There's only one way to decide, and that's by checking out each of the tracks below and voting for your favourite at the bottom of the page.
 You can also follow the playlist on Spotify for updates as they happen each Friday.
 For now, a look back at last week's winning song.